 Applicants will submit their completed applications no later than the deadlines stated below with no exceptions or extensions granted.
 Applications will then be reviewed by members of the ePatient Advisory Board, and ranked according to the above selection criteria.
 Applicants will then be placed in tracks according to both their preference and the track the Board feels most suits the applicant.

 Applicants will be narrowed to a field of finalists, at which time they will be notified and asked to schedule a live 10-15 minute video interview via Google Hangout or Skype.
-Scholarship offers will then be made to qualified applicants, no later than by June 2016.
+Scholarship offers will then be made to qualified applicants.
 Applicants will have 5 days to review and accept their scholarship offer.
 If an applicant does not reply in the allotted time, their scholarship offer will be forfeited.

 Is financial need considered during the Stanford Medicine X ePatient Scholarship selection process?

 Yes and no. Applications are first evaluated on merit alone.
 Once the list is reduced to the top qualifying applicants, and rankings are finalized, we will then consider financial need.
 Our aim is to provide sufficient support for the most highly-ranked ePatients to attend the conference under partial or full scholarships, but financial need will not influence the qualifications of an ePatient Scholarship applicant.

 Stanford Medicine X ePatient Scholarships Overview

 Medicine X is a catalyst for new ideas about the future of medicine and emerging technologies.
 2018 track information will be posted shortly.
 To participate in our 2018 programs, you must complete an initial application no later than November 1, 2017.